CopernicaMarketingSoftware/Documentation/SMTPeter/en/rest-mime.md

 example how BCC works).

-## Don't want to write MIME?
+## Don't want to write MIME yourself?

-Writing your own MIME is optional, you can also pass in individual message properties.
+Writing your own MIME is optional, you can also pass in individual message properties to the REST API.
 The MIME will then be built by SMTPeter.

 ```json
 POST /v1/send?access_token={YOUR_API_TOKEN} HTTP/1.0